WLLY-FM

 WLLY-FM (99.5 FM, "La Ley 99.5") is an American commercial radio station licensed to Palm Beach Gardens, Florida.
-Owned by Glades Media Group, It serves the West Palm Beach radio market, and airs an regional Mexican radio format.
+Owned by Glades Media Group, It serves the West Palm Beach market, and airs an regional Mexican radio format.

 The station's studios and offices are located on South Congress Avenue in Palm Springs, and the transmitter, a distinctive Landmark tower, is located on Hill Avenue in West Palm Beach.

 History

 WAFC-FM

 WLLY-FM launched as WAFC-FM 106.3 in Clewiston, Florida, on July 2, 1979.
 It was owned by Tri-County Stereo and broadcast a modern country format.
 In 2001, WAFC-FM moved to 99.5 MHz and upgraded to a Class C3 station.

 WLLY-FM

-In 2009, WAFC-FM moved to Clewiston to Palm Beach Gardens, Florida and downgraded back to Class A, and The station flipped to a Regional Mexican format branded as "La Ley 99.5". allowing It to enter the West Palm Beach radio market, In May 13, 2010, WAFC-FM changed their call letters to WLLY-FM.
+In 2009, WAFC-FM moved to Clewiston to Palm Beach Gardens, Florida and downgraded back to Class A, and The station flipped to a Regional Mexican format branded as "La Ley 99.5". allowing It to enter the West Palm Beach radio market, On May 13, 2010, WAFC-FM changed their call letters to WLLY-FM.